Skip to main content

 Career plan

-Through a career development plan, the PI intends to enhance her ability to design and implement interventions in authentic inclusive settings, improve her single-case research skills, and develop an IES grant proposal.
-To accomplish these goals, the PI will engage in monthly meetings with mentors to receive feedback and guidance on the intervention development and implementation, the interpretation and dissemination of results, and grant writing.
-Additional training activities will include working with consultants, participating in doctoral courses, and making targeted school visits to inclusive science classrooms.
+Through a career development plan, the PI enhanced her ability to design and implement interventions in authentic inclusive settings, improved single-case and mixed-method research skills, and developed and submitted additional IES NCSER grant proposals.
+To accomplish these goals, the PI engaged in regular meetings with mentors to get feedback and guidance on intervention development and implementation, interpretation and dissemination of results, and grant writing.
+Additional training activities included working with consultants, participating in doctoral courses, attending mixed-methods trainings, auditing science methods courses for preservice general education teachers, and making targeted school visits to inclusive science classrooms.

 People and institutions involved